Columbia University

 3 pts.

 Satisfies the Environmental Health Sciences core requirement for the M.P.H. degree.
+This core course teaches how the basic human needs of clean air and water and a safe food supply are maintained but are often thwarted by nature and by our own ineptitudes.
+It satisfies the Environmental Health Sciences core requirement for the M.P.H. degree.
 An introduction to preventive health practices with an emphasis on environmental factors.
 Review of basic public health concepts as they relate to disease causation and prevention.
 Toxicology, especially carcinogenesis, is stressed.
-In cooperation with Population and Family Health, tropical diseases and the implications of population growth are discussed.
+In cooperation with Population and Family Health, infectious diseases and the implications of population growth are discussed.
 Available techniques of preventive practices, such as controlling the quality of air, water, and consumer products, are described for both the workplace and the general environment.
 Lectures are followed by discussion groups.
-Examinations, papers, and presentation.
+Exams, papers, and presentation.

 G6400: Amazonia seminar.